 - Game tree display

-- Playing against GTP engines
+- Playing against GTP engines, or having them play each other

 - Tracks analysis by multiple engines and displays multiple winrate graphs